DFE-Digital/login.dfe.infrastructure/README.md

 6. Updated parameter `deployPrivateEndpoint` from false to true for deploying all the private endpoints and after deployment changes back to false in azure-pipeline.yml
 7. Updated variable `destructiveVirtualNetworkDeploy` from Disabled to Enabled for deploying the vnet the First time and after deployment changes back to Disabled in azure-pipeline.yml
 8. When new `s141<EnvId>-shd` resource group or any other resource group is deployed with a need of virtual Network creation, the CIP team needs to allow the virtual Network creation in that resource group
-9. Check the Deploy Pre-Requisites and environment you deploy in the first run for the creation of the Logic app and the KeyVault.

 ## Deployment
 ---